 With the aid of volunteers, Huanchaquito Health Office aims to reach out to a larger population and keep more contact with community through family visits, outreach work and public campaigns.
 Volunteers will be involved with helping to promote and maintain the effective, warm and efficient services provided by the Huanchaquito Health Office.

-For medical students: volunteer's role at the clinic/health offices is limited to observing/assisting the doctors and nurses while they are attending patients and doing the visits to local communities and local schools, However, volunteers can work on awareness building campaigns and workshops on various health related issues with local clinics and other network projects.
+- For medical students: volunteer's role at the clinic/health offices is limited to observing/assisting the doctors and nurses while they are attending patients and doing the visits to local communities and local schools.
+However, volunteers can work on awareness building campaigns and workshops on various health related issues with local clinics and other network projects.
+It is also possible to visit rural families throughout the area to share information about nutrition, vaccines and the services available for expectant mothers and children.
+Support with planning and implementing trainings and workshops on preventative care, vaccinations for children and families will also be very valuable.

 Spanish Level: Advanced